followcrom/word-of-the-week/README.md

 5. To sort completed_words.csv in Excel: Select all -> Sort & Filter -> Custom Sort -> sort by 'word' -> A to Z. **Note**: Be sure to check _My data has headers_.
 This ensures that Excel recognizes the first row as headers and excludes it from the sort criteria.

-## Test
+## Test workflow locally

-To send an email to just one person, run wow_dev.py
+To send an email to just one person, run wow_dev.py.

+## Test workflow on GitHub

+1. Make sure the workflow YAML file includes the `workflow_dispatch` trigger.

+2. Select the Workflow.

+3. Run the Workflow: Click on the "Run workflow" button, which you can find on the right side of the workflow page.
+If the button is not visible, make sure you have the proper permissions to execute actions and that the workflow_dispatch event is correctly set up.

+4. Start the Workflow: Confirm by clicking "Run workflow" again in the dropdown menu that appears.

 ## Data